toddbranch/ECE382/notes/L2/index.md

 What's the first program we write when we're learning a language?
 Hello, world!
 But we don't have a screen on our dev board.
 So we use the only thing we've got - turn on the LEDs.

-*[Cat this prgoram to the screen, walk through what each instruction is doing]*
+*[Cat this program to the screen, walk through what each instruction is doing]*

 ```
 ; This program sets all pins on Port 1 to output and high.
 Since LEDs 1 and 2 are connected to P1.0 and P1.6 respectively, they will light up.